 - buy a SIM card in countries which don’t need you to disclose your identity and only use the SIM card to register Signal (for the paranoid: Use a burner phone during this registration process!), or

 - register a VoIP number and only use it to register Signal, or

 - use one of many free online services which allow you to receive SMS for free (for the paranoid: Access their websites via Tor Browser).

 We successfully registered Canadian and Russian phone numbers during multiple tests.
 Furthermore, we accessed the SMS service via the Tor Browser making it impossible to connect our real IP address with the usage of the virtual phone number.

 Registration is fairly simple: Enter the virtual phone number in Signal, wait for a six-digit number (via SMS), enter it, done.
 Stop!
 What about others who can also access these free services?
-They could try to re-register your virtual phone number … After registration, go to “Settings” → “Privacy” → “Registration Lock PIN” and set a PIN (up to 16 digits, representing 1016 combinations or 53 bits entropy).
-Signal will ask you at fixed intervals after your PIN is set to enter your PIN again to help you memorizing it.
+They could try to re-register your virtual phone number … After registration, go to “Settings” → “Privacy” → “Registration Lock PIN” and set a PIN (up to 16 digits, representing 1016 combinations or 53 bits of entropy).
+Signal will ask you at fixed intervals after your PIN is set to enter your PIN again helping you memorizing it.

 ¹Yes, there is also Signal Desktop but you need to connect it with a mobile Signal client!